Schedule TriggerSchedule Trigger

 Disabling the trigger

-If you're unsure what how you want to proceed and need to time to decide, you can disable the trigger by either adding the disabled: true property to your YAML or by toggling on the Triggers page.
+If you are unsure how to proceed, you can temporarily disable the trigger by setting disabled: true in the YAML or toggling it in the UI.

-This is useful if you're figuring out what to do before the next schedule is due to run.
+This is useful if you are figuring out what to do before the next schedule is due to run.

 For more information on Disabled, check out the dedicated documentation.